About MRRI

 MRRI's work in protecting and restoring 1000s of acres of habitat has resulted in improved water quality in the Hackensack River, contributed to the return of a great number of wildlife species to the wetlands and other open spaces, and has energized outdoor enthusiasts to re-engage with the natural areas of the Meadowlands.

-The Institute constantly monitors water and sediment quality and elevation in the Hackensack River.
+The Institute constantly monitors water, air, and sediment quality and elevation in the Hackensack River.
 The information gathered helps researchers to understand the conditions of the system and develop policies and programs that improve the River’s health.
 MRRI collects water samples at 14 sites on the lower Hackensack River and its tributaries every quarter.
 This assessment provides a general outlook of overall water quality in the Meadowlands estuary.

 EDUCATION PARTNERSHIPS